cargo-public-api/cargo-public-api/public-api/README.md

 (nothing)
 ```

-# Library documentation
+## Library documentation

-Documentation can be found at [docs.rs](https://docs.rs/public-api/latest/public-api/) as usual.
+Documentation can be found at [docs.rs](https://docs.rs/public-api/latest/public_api/index.html) as usual.
 There are also some simple [examples](https://github.com/Enselic/cargo-public-api/tree/main/public-api/examples) on how to use the library.
 The code for the [thin bin wrapper](https://github.com/Enselic/cargo-public-api/blob/main/public-api/src/main.rs) might also be of interest.
+Don't forget to learn how to use this library in CI via [`cargo test`](https://github.com/Enselic/cargo-public-api#-as-a-ci-check)

-# Changelog
+## Changelog

 Please refer to [CHANGELOG.md](https://github.com/Enselic/cargo-public-api/blob/main/public-api/CHANGELOG.md)